Skip to content

 These aren’t the only things to think about before embarking on a renovation project.
 An organization is more than the sum of its processes and systems.
 It is a massive social gathering with human structures and functions.
 It contains intricate regulations and politics that have been established by decades of service in massive marketplaces with various products, particularly in regulated industries.

-The team must be connected around enterprise goals, compliance, and policies to modernize software successfully.
+The team must be connected around enterprise goals, compliance, and policies for modernization software successfully.
 It must also agree to strike a balance between innovation and the limitations of the current environment.

 Large organizations, on the other hand, may find it difficult and time-consuming to create the alignment required for a successful outcome.
 The fundamental difficulty is that the software’s development history and data about running it in production may be dispersed throughout the organization.
 The issue is that teams are not always willing to share information.
 Individual team members, particularly those new to a company, may struggle to get the context required to complete their modernization project successfully.